mauvaisetroupe/ea-design-it/documentation/metamodel/README.md

 # Introduction
-This application is tool to model application architecturete building diagrams to document applications and flows between applications.
+This application is tool to model application architecture building diagrams to document applications and interactions between applications (data flows).

 # Teminology